Cassini-Huygens mission facts

 Name Christiaan Huygens (1629-1695) was a Dutch scientist who discovered Saturn's rings and, in 1655, its largest moon, Titan.
 Italian Jean-Dominique Cassini (1625-1712) discovered the Saturnian satellites Iapetus, Rhea, Tethys and Dione.
 In 1675 he discovered what is known today as the 'Cassini Division', the narrow gap separating Saturn's rings.

 Description Cassini-Huygens is a joint NASA/ESA/ASI mission.
-NASA’s Cassini spacecraft continues to orbit Saturn, making an extensive survey of the ringed planet and its moons.
-The ESA Huygens probe is the first to land on a world in the outer Solar System - on the surface of Titan, Saturn’s largest moon.
+NASA’s Cassini spacecraft orbited Saturn, making an extensive survey of the ringed planet and its moons.
+The ESA Huygens probe was the first to land on a world in the outer Solar System – on the surface of Titan, Saturn’s largest moon.
 Data from Cassini and Huygens may offer clues about how life began on Earth.

 Launch 15 October 1997 (Titan-IVB/Centaur at Cape Canaveral, United States).

 Status The spacecraft arrived at Saturn in July 2004.
-Cassini is in operation, orbiting around Saturn.
 The Huygens probe landed on Titan on 14 January 2005.
+The Cassini satellite concluded its mission by plunging into the planet's atmosphere in September 2017.

 Journey The 5.6-tonne Cassini-Huygens spacecraft made four gravity-assist swing-by manoeuvres.
 These manoeuvres were: Venus (April 1998), Venus (June 1999), Earth (August 1999), and Jupiter (December 2000).
 In December 2004, towards the end of Cassini's third orbit around Saturn, the Huygens probe was ejected on a 22-day cruise to Titan.
 Huygens reached Titan on 14 January 2005.

-Notes Cassini-Huygens is the largest interplanetary spacecraft ever built.
+Notes Cassini-Huygens was the largest interplanetary spacecraft ever built.

 Gravity-assists from two swing-bys of Venus and one of Earth provide the equivalent of 68 040 kilograms of rocket fuel.